Star Wars actor Mark Hamill pens tribute to Carrie Fisher

-Star Wars co-star and on-screen twin Carrie Fisher brightened Mark Hamill's life with her commitment to joy and fun, the actor wrote in a guest column published Monday in the Hollywood Reporter.
+Star Wars co-star and on-screen twin Carrie Fisher brightened Mark Hamill's life with her commitment to joy and playfulness, the actor wrote in a guest column published Monday in the Hollywood Reporter.

 "My life would have been so much drabber and less interesting if she hadn't been the friend that she was," wrote Hamill, who played Luke Skywalker alongside Fisher's Princess Leia.